cedadev/jasmin-workshop/exercises/ex03/README.md

 * In addition to `scp`, alternative tools `sftp` and `rsync` also enable simple data transfer.
 * We have seen that `rsync` can be used to synchronise a local and remote directory: it can be configured to only copy those data that are new or have changed: more efficient if you're running it repeatedly.
 * `sftp` is very useful and is also the underlying protocol used in many third-party tools.
-* [rclone](rclone) can be configured against a server which support `sftp` and can do synchronisation too.
-It also talks to a whole variety of storage backends such as cloud and object storage.
+* [rclone](https://rclone.org) can be configured to interace with various storage backends, including an SFTP server (like the transfer server used above), and can do synchronisation like `rsync`.
+It also talks to a whole variety of other storage backends such as cloud and object storage.
 * Some third-party tools exist which provide graphical interfaces for transfers using `sftp`, e.g. [FileZilla](https://filezilla-project.org/), [CyberDuck](https://cyberduck.io/)
 * Some editors (e.g. [VS Code](https://code.visualstudio.com/)) have extensions which enable you to setup SSH connections to edit & save files remotely.
-This can be useful for editing files on JASMIN, but from the convenience of your own desktop environment on your local machine.
+This can be useful for editing files on JASMIN, but from the convenience of your own local desktop environment.
-* NONE of the transfer methods we have looked at based on the SSH protocol perform well for large volumes of data or over long distances.
+* NONE of the SSH-based transfer methods we have looked at perform well for large volumes of data or over long distances.
 Define "large" or "long"?
-* see [ex10](ex10_advanced_data_transfer.md) for advice about:
+* see [ex10](../ex10) for advice about:
     * More efficient data transfers for large data / longer distances
     * Automated transfers
     * Transfers within JASMIN